The Unexpected Path to Finding Your Dream

-It’s the one question that plagues us, the apparition that haunts all our creative pursuits.
-We are consumed with it — this insecurity, this fear.
-This questioning of ourselves.
-What is it?
+It’s the one question that plagues us, the apparition that haunts our creative pursuits.
+We are consumed with it: this insecurity, this fear — this questioning of ourselves.

 One simple phrase.
-One seemingly harmless question that keeps us in the Valley of Amateurs when we should be climbing Professional’s Peak:
+A seemingly harmless question that keeps us in the Valley of Amateurs when we should be climbing Professional’s Peak: